College and Career

 All questions related to college and career should be addressed to the Director of College and Career, Dr. Riley at Andrew.Riley@sa-ccs.org.

 CCS offers several Advanced Placement® and other college-preparatory courses.
-In addition to AP®, such courses are Honors courses and onsite Dual Credit courses with Colorado Christian University.
-Students may also take advantage of other dual enrollment opportunities as approved.
+In addition to AP®, such courses are Honors courses.
+Students may take advantage of dual enrollment opportunities as approved.
 Automatic admission to advanced-level courses is based upon an elite percentile rank superscore on one of the standardized tests used by CCS (PSAT, Renaissance Learning: STAR).
-Regarding AP® versus Dual Credit, students should consult the College and Career Office for guidance.
-Both products possess the potential for college credit, but students need to know other important factors prior to making a decision.
 AP® and advanced-level courses are weighted in GPA calculation.

-AP®: Biology, Calculus AB, Calculus BC, Chemistry, Drawing, English Language and Composition, English Literature and Composition, Human Geography, Music Theory, Psychology, Physics 1, Spanish Language and Culture, Statistics, US Government, US History, World History, 2-D Art and Design.
+AP®: Biology, Calculus AB, Calculus BC, Chemistry, Drawing, English Language and Composition, English Literature and Composition, Human Geography, Psychology, Physics 1, Spanish Language and Culture, Statistics, US Government, US History, World History.

-Honors: Algebra I and II, Band III and IV, Biology, Calculus, Chemistry, Economics, English 9 and 10, Geometry, Physics, Pre-Calculus, Spanish III, Strength & Conditioning III, Technical Theatre III and IV, Theatre III and IV.
+Honors: Algebra I and II, Band III and IV, Biology, Calculus, Chemistry, Economics, English 9 and 10, Geometry, Physics, Pre-Calculus, Spanish III, Strength & Conditioning III and IV, Technical Theatre III and IV, Theatre III and IV.

 What do I want to be when I grow up?